DallanQ/lotr_journeys_in_middle_earth/QA.md

 [combining-hits-vs-armor](https://boardgamegeek.com/thread/2366844/combining-hits-vs-armor)

-> You have a staff that says 1: 2 hits, 1: 2 hits, 2: 3 hits and a stun.
-> If you get 4 successes, do you do 2 hits, 2 hits, and 3 hits stun in discrete packets or 7 hits and stun?
-This is a meaningful distinction because of the armor
+> If you achieve 4 successes with a staff that reads "1: 2 hits, 1: 2 hits, 2: 3 hits and a stun," do you deal 2 hits, 2 hits, and 3 hits with a stun as separate packets, or does it combine into a total of 7 hits and a stun?
+This distinction is important when considering armor effects.

 If you got 4 successes you would do one hit for 7 hits and Stun.
 Armor only applies once per attack.
 The same goes for any Strike keywords you use on the attack, they increase it and don't separately plink off the armor.

 [combined-weapon-and-abilities](https://boardgamegeek.com/thread/3020254/combined-weapon-and-abilities)

-> While attacking, I know that If the success are enough I can use any item available that shares the required attribute.
-> But I have some specific scenarios that i would like to be sure I am doing what is possible.
-> Scenario 1: I am attacking with the Throat Seeker at range using Agility.
-In this case, I am not able to use Lassemaica either the ability "Before you attack..." or the success abilities since it is a ranged attack.

-You cannot use the Success abilities, but any ability on a weapon that is not a Success ability is not subject to the same restriction.
-They are simply abilities with a trigger like any other.
-Sometimes the trigger will be "when you use this item in an attack" (See the tier 3 Sword, Sun-Silver) in which case, yes you need to use that item in the attack to use the ability.
-However absent such language, the attack may trigger the ability even if Lassemacia is not directly used in the attack.

-The only trigger Lassemaica cares about is if you’re attacking.
-Nothing else about the attack matters.
-If you attack in any way, the ability triggers.

-> Scenario 2: I am in the same space as the enemy, I chose to attack with the Throat Seeker using Agility, I am still able to use Lassemaica Success-skills, but am I still able to use its non-success skill since I initially declared my attack with the Throat Seeker?

-Lassemacia's ability does not rely on it being used in the attack.
-However, I'm not sure why this question would ever be relevant since if this situation ever arises, there is no reason not to simply attack with both weapons.
-You don't gain any benefit from only declaring the Hatchet.
-Indeed, you cannot change items once the attack has begun, but I don't see what's stopping you from simply declaring both items here.

 [using-prepared-cards](https://boardgamegeek.com/thread/2767678/using-prepared-cards)

-> When I have a card prepared, do I have to discard it when played?
-Or do I discard it only when it tells me to?
+> If I have a card prepared, do I discard it only when it specifically instructs me to, or does it automatically discard when used?

-> A) Hunter 6 - Quick Snare "Tactic - Before you **Strike** with this skill, add stun to the attack. **Strike 1**" Always keep prepared?
-Don't discard at all?
+> Example A: Hunter 6 - Quick Snare: "Tactic - Before you Strike with this skill, add stun to the attack.
+Strike 1" Do I keep this prepared indefinitely, or is it discarded after each use?

-> B) Burglar 1 - Self Sufficient (top part) "When you test, if there are no nearby heroes, you may convert 2 inspiration to 1 success. (bottom part) **Hide** (After you test, discard to become hidden.)"
-Top part keep prepared?
-Only discard if I do the bottom part?
+> Example B: Burglar 1 - Self Sufficient: (Top) "When you test, if there are no nearby heroes, you may convert 2 inspiration to 1 success."
+(Bottom) Hide: "After you test, discard to become hidden."
+Do I keep the top part prepared and only discard if I use the Hide effect?

 You discard when the card specifically tells you to do so, or when you're using the card to perform a keyword whose instructions specifically tell you to discard the card.